TanmayN22/TanmayN22/README.md

   <div>
     <h3>About Me</h3>

-- 👀 Right Now I’m interested in Machine Learning
+- 👀 Right Now I’m interested in Machine Learning and building apps
-- 🌱 I’m currently learning Python and it's Libraries
+- 🌱 I’m currently learning Python and it's Libraries && Dart for flutter
 - 😄 Pronouns: syntax/error
 - 👨‍💻 All of my projects are available at [github](https://github.com/TanmayN22)